-The big no-no is generally going to be most motorcycle helmets especially the ones that offer no full face protection.
+The big no-no is generally going to be open-face motorcycle helmets.
 You’re only kidding yourself with a skull-cap helmet when riding a jet ski.
-And most motorcycle helmets have too much water absorbing foam that could water log your helmet which is super dangerous.

-The best helmets are going to be the ones made for Downhill Mountain Bikes.
+The best jet ski helmets are going to be the ones that are made for motocross and DOT approved.